kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 A prefix or suffix can be set for all Resources in a project with the `namePrefix` and `nameSuffix` fields.
 This sets a name prefix and suffix for both generated Resources (e.g. ConfigMaps and Secrets) and non-generated Resources.

 ### Add Name Prefix
-The following example adds a prefix to the name of a Deployment.
+The following example adds a prefix to the name of a Deployment and a generated ConfigMap.

 1. Create a Kustomization file.
 ```yaml